jeffpar/pcjs.v1/_posts/2018-04-01-exploring-the-ibm-personal-computer.md

 [twice](/disks/pcx86/apps/ibm/exploring/5170/2.00/)!
 On the bright side though, the second version did eliminate the "music".

-Unfortunately, when I first ran this program on PCjs, the introductory screen wasn't fully erased, leaving most of the block characters around the border of screen.
+Unfortunately, when I first ran this program on PCjs, the introductory screen wasn't fully erased, leaving most of the block characters around the border of the screen.

 ![Exploring the IBM PC (Bug)](/blog/images/exploring-the-ibm-pc-intro-bug.png)